TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

  or any simple array assignments to :php:`$GLOBALS['TYPO3_CONF_VARS']` options will not work for those.

 Should Not Be Used For
 ----------------------

 * While you *can* put functions and classes into the script, it is a really bad practice because such classes and functions would *always* be loaded.
 It is better to have them included only as needed.
+* Error and exception handlers should be registered in :file:`typo3conf/AdditionalConfiguration.php`.
+  See :ref:`error-handling-extending`.

 Should Be Used For
 ------------------